Multi-Agent Corridor Generating Algorithm: Experimental Results

-The number of agents used in our experiments varied from 50 to 600.
-We executed 15 random instances per every number of agents, map, and algorithm.
-A time limit of 1 minute seconds was imposed on every instance.
-All algorithms were implemented in Python and ran on a MacBook Air with an Apple M1 chip and 8GB of RAM.
+The number of agents used in our experiments varied from 100 to 700.
+We executed 20 random instances per every number of agents, map, and algorithm.
+A time limit of 30 seconds was imposed on every instance.
+The ratio of instances solved within this time limit by a given algorithm is referred to as the ``success rate'' of that algorithm.
+All algorithms were implemented in Python and ran on a MacBook Air with an Apple M1 chip and 8GB of RAM.\footnote{Prior works implemented MAPF algorithms on different programming languages, including C++, Java, C\#, and Python.
+Thus, our results cannot be compared blindly with the published results from other papers.
+Nevertheless, we made significant efforts to verify that our implementations carefully matched published implementations of other algorithms if such existed.}

-Figure \ref{fig:sr} presents the {\em success rate} (SR) of algorithms ($y$-axis) in different grids per number of agents ($x$-axis), where the SR is the ratio of problems that could be solved within the allocated time limit.
-Regarding the overall view, CGA-MAPF solves the majority of the problems outperforming others.
-As an example, in \emph{maze-32-32-2} and \emph{maze-32-32-4} grids, which are considered to be very challenging, CGA-MAPF solved all instances within 350 agents, while other baseline algorithms did not succeed to solve any of them.
+Fig.~\ref{fig:sr} presents the {\em success rate} (SR) of algorithms ($y$-axis) in different grids per number of agents ($x$-axis), where the SR is the ratio of problems that could be solved within the allocated time limit.
+In general, the results show that \cgamapf and \cgapibt solve the majority of the problems, outperforming all the others evaluated algorithms.
+The best performance of our approaches relative to baseline algorithms was in the grids that contain narrow spaces, such as \emph{room-32-32-4} or \emph{maze-32-32-2}.
+As an example, in \emph{maze-32-32-2} grids, our approaches solved most of the instances within 450 agents, while other baseline algorithms did not succeed in solving any of them. \cgapibt outperforms \cgamapf in terms of success rate in almost all maps.
+This suggests the goal-oriented behavior of PIBT in trivial corridors indeed yields the intended effect of moving the agents faster toward their goal.

-Figure \ref{fig:rt} plots the average runtime ($y$-axis) required to solve instances per number of agents ($x$-axis).
-In all of the grids, CGA-MAPF outperformed PrP, LNS2, and PIBT.
-Nevertheless, in some cases, LaCAM variants were faster than CGA-MAPF.

-Figure \ref{fig:ms} compares the \emph{makespan} obtained by each algorithm.
-The $x$-axis is the number of solved instances.
-The $y$-axis is the solution quality of a given instance (lower is better).
-All instances per algorithm are sorted from the lowest to the highest.
-Although, in most of the cases CGA-MAPF returns a solution with higher costs, it is comparable to the baseline algorithms.
-Moreover, in some cases, such as in \emph{random-32-32-20} the \emph{makespan} might be even better for CGA-MAPF.
-As part of future work, we will focus on improvement regarding solution quality of CGA-MAPF.